 121. Monument to

-- Statue of liberty is the greatest monument to the world.
+- The Statue of liberty is the most remarkable monument in the world to visit.

 122. Mourn for